hhrnka/typing-bee/README.md

 # Typing Bee 🐝

 Typing Bee is a fun and interactive typing speed test web app.
-Users can choose a difficulty level, practice their typing, track their Words Per Minute (WPM) and accuracy, and challenge themselves to improve
+Users can choose a difficulty level, practice their typing, track their Words Per Minute (WPM) and accuracy, and challenge themselves to improve.

 ## 🖥️ Project Overview